 Until her retirement Rosie Jennings was headteacher of a primary school in Sunderland and then went on to form a company ‘Training Ladder’ to deliver programmes to professionals and families within the School and Family Nurturing Programme, which was established by the charity Family Links.
 These courses were structured to raise the profile of emotional health in schools and families.
 Additionally, she worked as a tutor, supporting education students from Sunderland University during the school-based part of their course.
 She became a Trustee in 2018.

-Jola has been volunteering at the Kittiwake Trust Multilingual Library for well over two years and has taken on an increasing amount of responsibility.
-She was invited to join the Board of Trustees in 2018 as recognition for her hard work and for her extensive knowledge of the ins and outs of the library work and for her additional expertise in supporting refugees..
+Jola has been volunteering at the Kittiwake Trust Multilingual Library for over three years and has taken on an increasing amount of responsibility.
+She was invited to join the Board of Trustees in 2018 in recognition of her hard work and for her extensive knowledge of the ins and outs of the library work and for her additional expertise in supporting refugees.

 Dr. Caroline Mitchell

 Dr. Caroline Mitchell is senior lecturer in radio at the University of Sunderland where she has worked since 1993.
 Her research and practice is centred around enabling people to have a voice through community media and her recent work has focused on women and radio, transnational radio cultures and support and training for refugee radio projects.
 She was part of the team that developed the award winning global radio platform radio.garden.
 She is currently programme leader for the new MA in Participatory Arts and Media at the University of Sunderland.
 She joined the Board of Trustees in 2016 and was chair from 2017-2019.

 Sjaak van Rijn